Almshouses continue to help local families

 10 Mar 2016

-Currently GTC has 14 almshouses, comprising two and three bedroom homes at Centenary Court and bungalows in Michael's Close and Fairway.
+Currently GTC has 16 almshouses, comprising two and three bedroom homes at Centenary Court, St Vincent's Close and Girton Road and bungalows in Michael's Close and Fairway.
 These are intended for Girton families, either to help them save and move onto the housing ladder or for active retirees who can live independently

 Almshouse charities are the oldest form of social housing in this country, providing accommodation to those in need.
 Today over 35,000 people live in almshouses in the UK, including some in Girton who benefit from those run by Girton Town Charity.

 By the start of the nineteenth century there were almshouses in Girton, although on a different site from today’s houses and bungalows.
 These early almshouses, reportedly tenements within a single parish house, were at Camping Close in Cambridge Road, between the Old Rectory (now the Cambridge Academy of English) and St Andrew's Church.